Evangelicalism: Guatemala

 Protestants remained a small portion of the population until the late-twentieth century, when various Protestant groups experienced a demographic boom that coincided with the increasing violence of the Guatemalan Civil War.
 Two former Guatemalan heads of state, General Efraín Ríos Montt and Jorge Serrano Elías have been practicing Evangelical Protestants, as is Guatemala's former President, Jimmy Morales.
 General Montt, an Evangelical from the Pentecostal tradition, came to power through a coup.
 He escalated the war against leftist guerrilla insurgents as a holy war against atheistic "forces of evil".

 Asia

 American pastor Johannes Maas preaching in Andhra Pradesh, India in 1974.
 Spreading the revival is an essential part of work done by evangelical missionaries.

 China

 Evangelical Christianity came to China through Protestant missionaries in the 19th century.
 Starting in 1907, with the Manchurian Revival, evangelicalism grew through native preachers with homegrown traditions.

 Counting the number of Christians in China presents numerous difficulties.
 French researcher Sebastian Fath has estimated that there are 66 million evangelicals in mainland China as of 2020.
 Showing the issues in counting, a 2023 survey showed only a total of 18 million Protestant adults.

+India

+Modern evangelical Christianity in India trace its roots to 1706, when German Pietist missionaries arrived at the Danish enclave of Tranquebar.
+This movement, which later spread to Thannjavur Tirunelveli, and Travancore, introduced revolutionary educational and linguistic innovations by translating the Bible into local mother tongues like Tamil and establishing "charity schools" to provide basic literacy, numeracy, and vocational skills to marginalized people.